 The account selector, located at the bottom of the left nav, lets you sign in to other Snowflake accounts.
 The selector lists accounts that you have previously signed in to.
 You can also use the account selector to find your account name.

 To access your user profile, select your username and select Profile.

 On your profile, you can view and set the following user details:

 Username (cannot be changed)

-Snowflake recommends that you ensure user profiles include a first name, last name, and email address, when possible.
-Some features in Snowflake require these details, such as signing the terms of service for the Snowflake Marketplace.
+Ensure that your user profile includes a first name, last name, and email address when possible.
+Some features in Snowflake require these details, such as accepting the terms of service for the Snowflake Marketplace.

 You can also set the following preferences:

 When you sign in to Snowflake, select whether you want to start in Snowsight or the Classic Console.
 If you don’t see the option to select a default experience, your default experience might be set at the account level.
 Refer to Snowsight is Set as the Default for an Account.